epicgamer17/rl-research/README.md

 5. Noisy DQN
 6. N Step DQN
 7. Categorical DQN
 8. Rainbow DQN
 These can be used by passing in the correct config into RainbowAgent (You can also mix and match these by creating your own configs)
 9. Ape-X
-10. Neural Ficticious Self Play
+10. Neural Ficticious Self Play (NFSP)
+NFSP allows traditional RL agents to work well on imperfect information games and multi agent environments.
+It also can be used to train Rainbow on multi agent games by passing in an anticipatory param of 1.0, this should really only be used for deterministic games though, like Tic Tac Toe or Connect 4.
 11. PPO
 12. AlphaZero
 13. MuZero